 So we did just that.
-Over email, dozens of dermatologists listed their favorite inexpensive products and offered explanations as to why they work.
-To say the least, it's shocking the calibre of skincare offered at such affordable prices.
+Over email, dozens of dermatologists listed their favorite drugstore products and offered explanations as to why they work.
+To say the least, the calibre of skincare offered at such affordable prices is shocking.
 Let's get started, shall we?

 "Also," Levin continues, "lots of patients don't realize that the percentage of benzoyl peroxide doesn't change the efficacy of the ingredient.
-Whether it's a 5% or a 10%, it's equally effective for the treatment of acne, but the increase in percentage increases irritation.
+Whether it's 5% or 10%, it's equally effective for the treatment of acne, but the increase in percentage increases irritation.
 The reason benzoyl peroxide is so effective in treating acne is that it delivers oxygen into the pores, which P. acnes (the bacteria responsible for acne) hates.
 It's a great anti-inflammatory to reduce redness and swelling, and also has a keratolytic effect, breaking down skin cells to prevent clogging as well."

-This lightweight water gel quenches and continuously your hydrates skin from the moment you pat it on.
-It contains hyaluronic acid and olive extract to plump up your skin, and it even works like a sponge to lock moisture in, so your skin stays smooth and supple with an oily or greasy feel.
-"Typically, this is someone with tight, sometimes dull-looking skin," notes Nazarian.
-"Hyaluronic acid products draw in moisture like a magnet, and improves your skin's ability to stay hydrated with continued use.
+This lightweight water gel quenches and continuously hydrates skin from the moment you pat it on.
+It contains hyaluronic acid and olive extract to plump up your skin, and it even works like a sponge to lock moisture in, so your skin stays smooth and supple without an oily or greasy feel.
+"Typically, this is for someone with tight, sometimes dull-looking skin," notes Nazarian.
+"Hyaluronic acid products draw in moisture like a magnet and improves your skin's ability to stay hydrated with continued use.
 It will also minimize fine lines and wrinkles (which can be enhanced in dry skin)."

 You can use this multipurpose cream for just about any skin ailment.
 It's great for eczema, psoriasis, ichthyosis, winter itch, and dry skin.
 In fact, it can be used as a night cream, for massages, and as a daily moisturizing cream for your face, hands, and body as well.
-"It's a super-inexpensive product and comes in an easy-to-use pump," says Nazarian, "It's one of the best things for dry skin.
+"It's a super-inexpensive product and comes in an easy-to-use pump," says Nazarian.
+"It's one of the best things for dry skin.
 It has ceramides, moisturizing emollients, and doesn't have perfumes, masking fragrances, or parabens.
 It's absolutely wonderful.
 I usually recommend people apply it after the shower daily."
 Dr. Ted Lain, of Austin's Sanova Dermatology in Austin, TX, adds, "It's great to use products with humectants such as glycerin and lactic acid to increase hydration in your skin and fatty acids to seal in the hydration."

 In skincare, especially if your skin is sensitive, the more essential fatty acids a formula has, the better.
 This four-ingredient serum nourishes your skin with avocado, geranium, turmeric, and coffee oils.
 Each ingredient works to support your skin's natural healing, providing hydration, comfort, and moisture.

 "This product soothes skin and restores skin barriers via Cer-Omega, which is derived from evening primrose and rich in omega-6 and ceramides," says Engelman.
-It's non-greasy, calms itching and inflammation, and even makes use of Avène's cult-favorite Thermal Spring Water to soothe your skin and ensure it stays soft.
-It feels good to apply and even better when you realize it lessens the intensity of skin flare-ups."
+It's non-greasy, calms itching and inflammation, and even makes use of Avène's cult-favorite Thermal Spring Water ($18) to soothe your skin and ensure it stays soft.
+"It feels good to apply and even better when you realize it lessens the intensity of skin flare-ups."

-Melissa Kanchanapoomi Levin, MD, agrees: "The truly tried-and-proven, vitamin A–derivative ingredient has been long studied since the '80s, and has been proven to improve the appearance of wrinkles, diminish brown spots, and even out discoloration in the skin.
+Levin agrees: "The truly tried-and-proven, vitamin A–derivative ingredient has been long studied since the '80s, and has been proven to improve the appearance of wrinkles, diminish brown spots, and even out discoloration in the skin.
 At the cellular level, retinoids work by increasing collagen formation, decreasing breakdown of collagen, and normalizing cell turnover."

 "These sheet masks combine several ingredients that work harmoniously together to give you brighter, younger-looking skin," says Engelman.
 "This happens as sheet masks use the material to trap active ingredients on the skin, forcing it to lock in moisture and receive all the benefits.
 Sheet masks prevent loss of product through evaporation.
 Depending on the material, the sheet can help deliver products deeper into the skin.
-My favorite masks give a healthy glow, hydrate the skin, and help with inflammation.
+My favorite masks give a healthy glow, hydrate the skin, and help with inflammation."

-Over time, you skin can start to lose that ever-elusive glow, the type of pink-y radiance that keeps skin looking young and hydrated.
+Over time, your skin can start to lose that ever-elusive glow, the type of pink-y radiance that keeps skin looking young and hydrated.
 This rosy moisturizer offers an instant boost, as it's infused with peony and lipo-hydroxy acid (a derivative of salicylic acid) to gently exfoliate and stimulate surface cell renewal.
 "Long-term free-radical damage is at the top of the list of skin concerns for aging skin," says Nazarian.
-L'Oréal's Age Perfect Cell Renewal Rosy Tone Moisturizer ($25) improves skin texture and color with continued use.
+L'Oréal's Age Perfect Cell Renewal Rosy Tone Moisturizer improves skin texture and color with continued use.